UBC-MDS/programming-in-python-for-data-science/slides/module1_25.md

 ## Pandas describe()

-Pandas has a lot up it’s sleeve but one of the most useful functions is called describe and it does exactly that. it *describes* our data.
+Pandas has a lot up its sleeve but one of the most useful methods is called `describe` and it does exactly that. it *describes* our data.
 Let’s try it
     out.

 ``` python